 Collective Bargaining Agreement: The Plan is maintained pursuant to the terms of one or more collective bargaining agreements.
-A copy of each such agreement, and a complete list of the Employers and union bargaining units covered under the Plan, may be obtained by Participants (and their Beneficiaries in the event of death) upon written request to the Plan Administrator.
-They are available for examination by Participants and Beneficiaries at (i) the principal office of each union bargaining unit that is a party to a covered collective bargaining agreement and (ii) each worksite of the Employer in which at least 50 Participants covered by the Plan are customarily employed.
+A copy of each such agreement, and a complete list of the Employers and bargaining units covered under the Plan, may be obtained by Participants and Beneficiaries upon written request to the Plan Administrator.
+They are available for examination by Participants and Beneficiaries at (i) the principal office of each bargaining unit that is a party to a covered collective bargaining agreement and (ii) each worksite of the Employer in which at least 50 Participants covered by the Plan are customarily employed.
 The Plan Administrator may impose a reasonable charge to cover the cost of furnishing any such collective bargaining agreement or list.